Project-Counter/cop5/source/03-specifications/01-counter-reports-for-consumers.rst

 Standard Views of the Item Report
 '''''''''''''''''''''''''''''''''

 The Standard Views for item-level reporting are designed to support the most common reporting needs.
-The Standard View for repositories (Journal Article Requests) provides insight into the usage of individual journal articles.
-The Standard View for multimedia (Multimedia Item Requests) allows evaluation of multimedia at the title level.
+Journal Article Requests provides insight into the usage of individual journal articles (e.g. in institutional repositories) while Multimedia Item Requests allows evaluation of multimedia materials.

 Table 3.e (below): Standard Views of the Item Report